 P.S. my friendly warning – As you can imagine from the listed ingredients below, it contains high-calorie food.
 What’s worse, the stew is very addictive!
 Extra workout plans are absolutely necessary! 🙂

 P.P.S.
-Check out my spicy dumpling hot pot too!
+If you like my budae jjigae recipe, check out my spicy dumpling hot pot recipe.
+You will love it too!

 Ingredients for Budae Jjigae (Serves 4)